awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    kubectl get daemonset aws-node -n kube-system -o yaml > aws-k8s-cni-old.yaml
    ```

 1. Create the add\-on using the AWS CLI\.
-If you want to use the AWS Management Console or `eksctl` to create the add\-on, see [Creating an add\-on](managing-add-ons.md#creating-an-add-on) and specify `vpc-cni` for the add\-on name\.
+If you want to use the AWS Management Console or `eksctl` to create the add\-on, see [Creating an Amazon EKS add\-on](creating-an-add-on.md) and specify `vpc-cni` for the add\-on name\.
 Copy the command that follows to your device\.
 Make the following modifications to the command, as needed, and then run the modified command\.
    + Replace `my-cluster` with the name of your cluster\.
    + Replace *`v1.18.2-eksbuild.1`* with the latest version listed in the [latest version table](#vpc-cni-latest-available-version) for your cluster version\.
    + Replace *111122223333* with your account ID and *AmazonEKSVPCCNIRole* with the name of an [existing IAM role](cni-iam-role.md#cni-iam-role-create-role) that you've created\.
 Specifying a role requires that you have an IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you have one for your cluster, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.